 Connecting to wi-fi

-You can connect to the Library's free wi-fi in all public areas of the Library.
+You can connect to the Library's free wi-fi in all areas of the Library.
 You don’t need a login, password or Library card.

 Find a spot to sit before you connect

 Moving around can cause your device to search for other wi-fi access points and may take longer to find the best connection.
 Depending on your device, moving while connecting could cause it to connect to an access point further away, reducing the signal strength.

 Have you tried turning wi-fi off and on again?

 Turn your device’s wi-fi off and then on again.
 Your device will then try to connect to an access point with a better signal strength.

 Your other device may have a better wi-fi connection.
 Laptops will generally have a better wi-fi connection than tablets and mobiles.
 The wi-fi connection on a tablet is slightly better than on mobiles.